 Football Glasses and Goggles

 Close physical contact make football a moderate risk sport for eye injuries.
-Goggles not only provide protection from injury, but can also be fit with your prescription in them.
-Look for the following when selecting the right type of goggle:
+Goggles give protection from injury, but can fit with your prescription in them.
+Look for the following when selecting the right goggle:

-- Polycarbonate Lenses: This is the most important property of all protective goggles.
-Good polycarb is virtually unbreakable, and will sustain the impact of a ball or finger.
-3mm polycarbonate is what is recommended for the ASTM safety standard.
-But there are also quality issues with polycarbonate.
-Low end polycarbonate will have a lot of distortion in the lens which may reduce reaction time.
-Look for higher quality, high end polycarbonate lenses to minimize distortion. or NXT based products can also be considered.
-Trivex has better impact resistance than CR-39 plastic (but not as high as polycarbonate) but has minimal distortion.
-In prescription, this is a great option.
+Polycarbonate Lenses: (Referred to as PC): This is the most important property of all protective goggles.
+Good PC is virtually unbreakable, and will sustain the impact of a ball or finger.
+2mm polycarbonate is what is recommended for the ASTM safety standard.
+But there are quality issues with PC.
+Low end PC will have a lot of distortion in the lens which may reduce reaction time.
+Look for higher quality, high end PC lenses to decrease distortion. or NXT based products can also be considered.
+Trivex has better impact resistance than CR-39 plastic (but not as high as PC) but has minimal distortion.
+In prescription, this is a great choice.

-- Coverage: The frame must cover the entire eye socket, not only the eyeball itself.
+Coverage: The frame must cover the entire eye socket, not the eyeball itself.
 Impact to any of the "soft" parts of the eye can cause serious damage.
-Look for a frame that sits closely to the face, as a finger can easily make its way through any gap.
-Shields can easily become dislodged so a finger can penetrate underneath.
+Look for a frame that sits closely to the face, as a finger can make its way through any gap.
+Shields can become dislodged so a finger can penetrate underneath.
 Be careful if choosing this option.

-- Padding: The frame should have padding at the temple points and bridge points to "cushion the blow".
-Padding will absorb some of the shock to lessen the overall impact, and to help prevent injury to the bone structure.
+Padding: The frame should have padding at the temple points and bridge points to "cushion the blow".
+Padding will absorb some shock to lessen the impact, and to help prevent injury to the bone structure.

-Recommended Styles: The Hilco Brand Sports Goggles have a separate strap adapter to make it helmet compatible.
-Shields type sunglass designs these are not the safest type of frame as they can be easily dislodged and do not provide the same protection.
-Other good shields that don't meet the ASTM sports standard but do appeal cosmetically are from Numa, Rudy Project and Wiley-X. Or, you choose a regular sunglass style and put clear (or tinted) safety lenses in them.
+Shields type sunglass designs these are not the safest of frame as they can be dislodged and do not offer the same protection.
+Other good shields that don't meet the ASTM sports standard but do appeal cosmetically are from Tifosi, Rudy Project and Wiley-X. Or, you choose a regular sunglass style and put clear (or tinted) safety lenses in them.
 Secure the frame with a strap.
 Again, this is not the safest option.
 The shields that fit on football helmets are not available with prescription.
 See our blog for an article on this.